michalakadam/biletomat_KRK/README.md

 Ticket machine software of a public transport company in Cracow, Poland.
 Sells tickets, gives change and informs when it cannot do so.

+How to run the code:
+This project was developed using Intellij IDEa and was procided with Maven structure so it's most convenient to use it as well to open this project.
+In Intellij IDEa go to File -> New -> Project from Version Control -> Git and paste URL of this repository.

 This code provides user interface and following functionalities:
 - machine can sell official tickets for public transportation listed here: http://www.mpk.krakow.pl/pl/bilety2/rodzaje-biletow/